Skin Cancer Treatment Cost in India

 Skin cancer can develop anywhere on the body, although it is most common on areas of the face, neck, and hands that are frequently exposed to sunlight.
 There are three main types of skin cancer given below:

 - Basal Cell Carcinoma

 The most prevalent types of skin cancer are basal cell carcinoma and squamous cell carcinoma, also known as “non-melanoma skin cancer.”

-Melanoma is the most severe type of skin cancer.
+The most severe type of skin cancer is known as melanoma.
 It is not as frequent as basal cell or squamous cell carcinomas.
-Melanomas are more likely to spread to organs other than the skin if left untreated or found in a late-stage, making them difficult to treat and potentially life-threatening.
+Melanomas are more likely to spread to organs other than the skin if left untreated or found in a late stage, making them difficult to treat and potentially life-threatening.

 Fortunately, most skin cancers can be cured if detected and treated early.
 This is why it’s crucial to take a few precautions and speak with your doctor if you suspect you are showing symptoms of skin cancer.

 Signs and Symptoms of Skin Cancer

 The following symptoms may be experienced by people who have basal cell carcinoma, squamous cell carcinoma, and Melanoma.
 Non-melanoma skin cancer patients may not experience any of these alterations.
 Alternatively, a symptom could be caused by something other than cancer.

 A change in your skin, usually a new growth or a change in an existing growth or mole, is the most prevalent warning indicator of skin cancer.
 Below are descriptions of the signs and symptoms of skin cancers.

 Basal Cell Carcinoma